pilars-protocols/pilars/src/implementation-and-guidance.md

 ## Compliant Metadata Specifications

-Research Object Crate (RO-Crate) [7] is a linked-data metadata specification based on widely used Linked Data Open Specifications.
+Research Object Crate (RO-Crate) @soiland-reyesPackagingResearchArtefacts2022 is a linked-data metadata specification based on widely used Linked Data Open Specifications.
 RO-Crate was developed as a packaging method for describing datasets and their contents – which is a good match for describing Storage Objects, and is now being widely adopted in various research contexts.
 RO-Crate has been demonstrated to work at scale in the Language Data Commons of Australia and PARADISEC as the basis for archival-repositories.

-RO-CRATE supports Principle 2.5 Represent collections, archival series or other organising entities as storage-level objects ... via the inclusion of the Portland Common Data model; a schema for describing repositories with classes for Collections, Objects and Files [5].
+RO-CRATE supports Principle 2.5 Represent collections, archival series or other organising entities as storage-level objects ... via the inclusion of the Portland Common Data model; a schema for describing repositories with classes for Collections, Objects and Files @DuraspacePcdm.

-RO-Crate is a compliant choice for the A (Annotated) in a PILAR implementation, and is used in both PARADISEC and LDaCA.
+*RO-Crate is a compliant choice for the [Protocol 2] in a PILAR implementation, and is used in both PARADISEC and LDaCA*

 ## Software Implementation Approaches